 and OTHER SHOWS (Community Arts) Project

 Ceramics is a very ubiquitous art material.
 It can be used for functional ware, decorative ornament, sculpture, installation art, architecture, and public art.
-As a ceramicist, I am always interested in using clay as the media to engage with the community which does not usually participate in the arts. it is hoped that through art with imagination would carry meaningful messages and trigger new perspectives of the community.
+As a ceramist, I am always interested in using clay as the media to engage with the community which does not usually participate in the arts. it is hoped that through art with imagination would carry meaningful messages and trigger new perspectives of the community.

 "The 1st and OTHER SHOWS: Ceramics x Farming"

 "and OTHER SHOWS: Ceramics x Farming" is a cross-disciplinary community project we co-hosted and collaborated with the Permaculture Institute of Hong Kong, which is an NGO run by a group of local permacultures practitioners and farmers.
-After on-site visits, sharings, and committee meetings, we are amazed to discover many common interests in both of our professions.
+After on-site visits, sharings, and meetings, we were amazed to discover many common interests in both of our professions.
 This includes the use of soil/clay (to grow vs. to create), the heritage of handicraft skills (to farm vs. to make), the value of naturalness (to be organic vs. to be original).
 Our objective is to increase the awareness and interest on permanent agriculture through ceramic art as a catalyst, with a series of cultural events taking place at a local farm site.

 Exceptionally well, we welcomed more than 200 guests to the festival who came from different backgrounds.
 The diversity ranges from kids to elderlies, farmers to art enthusiasts, and city to the local village.
 The (Hong Kong) Agriculture, Fisheries, and Conservation Department documented the whole event and edited it into a short video to highlight all the key moments.
 It is published on its official Facebook page.
 Click here to watch the video: Ceramics x Farming Festival.